SugarAI-HQ/CopilotOne/sdks/js/README.md

 - **Voice To Action**: Perform actions based on voice input.
 - **Text To Action**: Perform actions based on text input.
-- **Current Screen Context**: Auto generate embedding of current screen seend by user and create embeddings which is avaiable for RAG during LLM inferences.
-This make AI aware of current screen of the user and helps generate better responses.
+- **Active Screen Context**: Auto split Active screen data and create embeddings which is avaiable for RAG during LLM inferences.
-- **Text API Interface**: Transform existing APIs without any coding to support a natural language interface for both requests and responses.
-This simplies API invoication using voice and also integration in other copilot one powered Assistants.
+- **Text API Interface**: Transform existing APIs to support a human language interface for both requests and responses.

 ## Supported Voice-enabled UX Agents

 1. **UI Agent**: Enables hands-free capability to perform existing UI tasks and workflows.
 2. **Navigation Agent**: Assists users in navigating to the right page, section, or settings.
-3. **Form Agent**: Assist in filling form by autofilling based on voice or file input, advance validations, multilingual support.
-Simpler forms can be completely replaced by Voice to API Action.
+3. **Form Agent**: Simplifies form filling by transforming API from JSON/XML interface to a human language interface.

 These agents focuses on reducing learning curve for user and enalbes handsfree expereince for content discovery, feature discovery, user onboarding and form filling.